electron/electronjs.org-old/data/blog/webview2.md

 Both Electron and WebView2 inherit Chromium’s multi-process architecture - namely, a single main process that communicates with one-or-more renderer processes.
 These processes are entirely separate from other applications running on the system.
 Every Electron application is a separate process tree, containing a root browser-process, some utility processes, and zero or more render processes.
-WebView2 apps use the same [user data folder](https://docs.microsoft.com/en-us/microsoft-edge/webview2/concepts/user-data-folder) (like a suite of apps would do), share non-renderer processes.
+WebView2 apps that use the same [user data folder](https://docs.microsoft.com/en-us/microsoft-edge/webview2/concepts/user-data-folder) (like a suite of apps would do), share non-renderer processes.
 WebView2 apps using different data folders do not share processes.

 * ElectronJS Process Model: